Go to ontariocolleges.ca to confirm your offer.

 Check out upcoming events and see how you can get involved, meet new friends and have some fun.

-Pair up with a peer mentor to help ease your transition to college.
+Pair up with a peer mentor to help ease your transition to post-secondary studies.

 Get Connected with First Year Experience

-Learn more about ways to pay for college so you can focus on crushing it in class.
+Learn more about ways to pay for school so you can focus on crushing it in class.

 IGNITE is your student government and student life hub.
 Find out how you can get involved, attend events and meet new friends.